Longer at Latitude

 That additional psychological content includes Professor Simon Baron-Cohen on autism; Dr Kimberley Wade and John Higgs on false memories; and a session on mindfulness with Dr Willem Kuyken.

-For more information, see www.latitudefestival.com
+For more information, and to buy tickets, see www.latitudefestival.com

 BPS Members can discuss this article